New gear.. new testing.

 Testing Status: Beginning April 2018 - We have hired two tech-savvy RVers (and long time MIA members) to conduct two different rounds of field testing over the coming months.
 Each will be visiting a variety of locations collecting field data for us, with our supervision remotely.

 One will be focused on testing the SureCall vs weBoost 4G-X

-One will be focused on testing the weBoost 4G-X, 4G-M and the mystery boosters.. and a few rounds of MIMO portable antennas.
+One will be focused on testing the weBoost 4G-X & 4G-M against the new RV Connect 65, the HiBoost OTR and a few rounds of MIMO portable antennas.

 In huge gratitude to funding from our members, we are honored to be able to offer the basic parts of this guide for free to you without 3rd party advertising, sponsorships or relying on selling you gear or plans.

 In thanks for their support, our MIAs also get access to the more in-depth content in this guide.

 If you're a member, please log in above for full access

 to this guide and ability to comment.